 After a very brief overview of the book, the first section shown is the Key Article.
 This is a dictionary article selected by Faithlife that provides an overview of the book.
 Click the Read more link to open the dictionary to that article.

 Further down there is an Events section which shows where this story fits in the overall biblical narrative.
 This is followed by the Bible Book Guide which is one of the key Factbook sections when studying a biblical book.

-Continue to move through the Factbook entry to find links to additional resources that provide insights into this biblical book, including:
+As you move through the Factbook entry, you will find links to additional resources that provide insights into this biblical book, including:

 - Links to additional dictionary articles - in addition to the Key Article (in the Dictionaries subsection)